At the end of August, I took a trip across to the picture-perfect city, Split in Croatia.

 I booked an apartment for the first few days near the old town in Split, a short walk from the promenade.
 Lined with palm trees with lush yachts docked up, Split is a beautiful spot for all your tropical holiday vibes.

-Split has several beaches – which we obviously made good use of – and we spent a whole day on the loungers, mojito in hand, reading, swimming and sun bathing.
-Interrupted only by now and again Dan saying “Jess, you look a bit red.
-Put more cream on”.
+It has several beaches – which we obviously made good use of – and we spent a whole day on the loungers, mojito in hand, reading, swimming and sun bathing/trying not to burn.
 Pale girl summer eh?

-One of our favourite days in Split was taking a tour to Krka Waterfalls.
-Yes you have to wake up pretty early on holiday, but it is SO worth it.
-To sweeten the deal of an early morning coach, go to the bakery and get some pastries.
-Kept Dan happy… well quiet.
+One of the best days was when we took a tour to Krka Waterfalls.
+Yes we had to wake up pretty early on holiday, but it is SO worth it.
+To sweeten the deal of an early morning coach, we went to the bakery and get some pastries.
+Bliss.

 The cascading falls and National park are a gorgeous place to explore and cool off for the day.
-Swimming in the falls, strolling through the woods and staring at the tons of fish swimming around the rocks below.
+You can go swimming in the falls, strolling through the woods and staring at the tons of fish swimming around the rocks below.

-There are rocks here and there to stand on or perch on, but generally the water is as deep as a hobbit-sized human aka us.
+There are rocks here and there to stand on or perch on, but generally the water is as deep as a hobbit-sized human aka me.

 If you have time take the hour long walk round to the top of the water falls.
 We loved the climb through the forest and around to the boardwalks; in spite of the wildlife – THERE ARE SNAKES – it’s a relaxing and beautiful walk.

 As part of our tour, we signed up to the wine tasting in the afternoon which cost us around £3 more (each) to take part in – mad.
-So after most of the day at the National park, we got the boat back to the coach and head into a small local village nearby in the countryside to a family-owned vineyard.
+We spent most of the day at the National park, then got the boat back to the coach and headed into a small local village nearby to a family-owned vineyard.

 The wine, bread and cheese was very welcome, despite the evident Trump supporters within our tour group which involved a few awkward pauses in some conversations around America.